Skiing. It's not something that comes naturally to us Brits. It has to work its way into our bones through bruises and aching muscles.

 natural).
 We didn't have a day to take a break, but maybe a quick hot chocolate and some cheesy Euro-pop in the ski cafe would get the juices flowing again.

 I sat and watched Finnish three-year-olds ski better than British forty-three year olds.
 (Incidentally, as I write this, a group of three-year-old kids from daycare are walking by my window carrying cross-country skis, as if to taunt me.)

 Refreshed, I agreed to finally braving the slopes.
 Abe asked if I wanted to change to downhill skis and (perhaps foolishly, in retrospect) I declined.
-Up, up, up we go, all the way to the very top of the 200m hill (I know!), the sounds of Loreen ringing in my ears from the cafe.
+Up, up, up we go, all the way to the very top of the 200m hill (

 Coming down was okay.
 I fell a couple of times and ended up experimenting with some off-piste downhill by accident.
 I can't say it all came flooding back to me; for some reason it seemed a lot harder than I remembered.
 Perhaps it was the telemark skis adding a little thrill to the learning curve.